The Equalizer (1985 TV series) season 2

+Synopsis

 In season two, McCall faces Agency operatives who go too far, over-zealous vigilantes, a corrupt judge who abuses women, corrupt cops who abuse women, more than one hit-man, more than one mobster, crack cocaine drug dealers, heroin smugglers, a lunatic mercenary, a vengeful prisoner of war, gang rapists, an arsonist, a con-man, a con-woman, bookies, kid-nappers, baby-nappers, KGB provocateurs, gunrunners, extortionists, sex-ploiters, a peeping Tom, a serial killer, and of course thieves and robbers.

 He saves an operative from suicide, clears Control in a Senate inquest, saves two marriages, saves a boy from using a gun, bails out a gambling addict, rescues a teen from pornographers, rescues an invalid from her own family, and tries his best to save a drug addict.

 McCall helps Mickey help his Father-brother, takes Control as a client, and learns he has a daughter by a former lover.

 He loses one love interest to an assassin, confesses what he does for a living to a second, saves a third from a murder rap, and is psychoanalyzed by a fourth.